 – sour cream – adds a tangy edge to the very sweet white chocolate

 – more chocolate!
 The cakes is drizzled with white chocolate glaze, if this cake will be eaten only by adults, you could add amaretto also to the glaze to make it even more almondy

 – crispy caramelized flaked almonds – elevate the cake to another level!

 This cake is made a little differently – instead of a more traditional method – creaming butter with sugar, butter and chocolate are melted and egg whites are whipped.
-This results in fluffier and more delicate cake (I made it both ways!).
+This results in a fluffier and more delicate cake (I tested it both ways!).

 How to make caramelized flaked almonds:

 Sprinkle sugar in a single layer on a pan, heat until dissolved and golden.
 Stir in the flaked almonds and butter.
 Transfer on a piece of baking paper, wait for it to cool down then break into smaller pieces.